Product Overview

 Product Operations

-4. Dashboard And Work Prioritisation
+4. Dashboard, Roadmap, And Work Prioritisation

 The Overview dashboard gives teams a single view of product coverage, SBOM volume, open vulnerabilities, pending reviews, upcoming deadlines, and readiness gaps.
 It highlights the next action — whether that is reviewing overdue cases, triaging critical vulnerabilities, completing onboarding, or uploading SBOM evidence.